- A hacktivist brought down WikiLeaks(just before the cable leak) using Distributed Denial of Service(DDOS) attack.

-- Some people believe that DDOS are an expression of freedom of expression (just like workers blocking entry to a factory during strike).
+- Some people believe that DDOS is an expression of freedom of expression.
+Just like workers blocking entry to a factory during a strike.

-Even if we buy this argument, the global nature of internet has more severe implications.
-Just like strikes, while DDOS are illegal in some countries, most countries have no laws against it.
-Consider (say) a person in UK, who has to access (say) paypal which is being DDOSed from a country where there is no law against DDOS.
+Even if we buy this argument, the global nature of the internet has more severe implications.
+Just like strikes, while DDOS is illegal in some countries, most countries have no laws against it.
+Consider (say) a person in the UK, who has to access say PayPal which is being DDOSed from a country where there is no law against DDOS.
 This poses an interesting question on how will nations implement their laws in this borderless world.
-China did have some success in implementing its lawswith its firewalls but is it possible for a nation to identify (1) who is breaking the law?
+China did have some success in implementing its laws with its firewalls.
+But is it possible for a nation to identify (1) who is breaking the law?
 (2) Cut the communication?
-(3) Punish the law breaker sitting across its border?
+(3) Punish the lawbreaker sitting across its border?

-Interestingly, none of these organizations took any action against wikileaks till recently (even after the Afghan war documents leak).
-As seen in COICA bill, fate of [everything on] internet is still influenced by US Government (or may be by lobbyists who were captured in cables).
+Interestingly, none of these organizations took any action against WikiLeaks till recently (even after the Afghan war documents leak).
+As seen in the COICA bill, the fate of everything on the Internet is still influenced by US Government or maybe by lobbyists who were captured in cables.

-- One of the cables stated that “USA learnt Internet is fundamentally controllable”, the continuous re-appearance of Wikileaks has proved that’s not the case.
+- One of the cables stated that “USA learned Internet is fundamentally controllable,” the continuous re-appearance of Wikileaks has proved that’s not the case.

-- BofA’s reaction clearly shows that how important it is to protect a brand online.
+- BofA’s reaction clearly shows how important it is to protect a brand online.

-- Creation of WTF does imply that the US government is reconsidering its policy of intelligence information sharing (which was relaxed after 9/11 attacks) which will have further implications in terms of security.
+- The creation of WTF does imply that the US government is reconsidering its policy of intelligence information sharing (which was relaxed after the 9/11 attacks) which will have further implications regarding security.

-- Leak of Assange’s personal info and the victim’s deleted blogs and twitter posts reminds us of the statement “If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.”.
+- The leak of Assange’s info and the victim’s deleted blogs and Twitter posts reminds us of the statement “If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.”.

-“Gone to Texas” is a thing of past, our privacy (or lack thereof) is the new norm of internet-centric world.
+“Gone to Texas” is a thing of the past, our privacy (or lack thereof) is the new norm of the Internet-centric world.

-- While the rape accusations based on controversial Sweden law (interpreted as “a woman can withdraw consent anytime during the sexual intercourse and any further advances from man qualifies him as rapist”) has resulted in shameless debates, it has definitely raised a question of how not to violate not-so-intuitive laws while traveling internationally.
+- While the rape accusations based on controversial Sweden law (interpreted as “a woman can withdraw consent anytime during the sexual intercourse, and any further advances from man qualify him as a rapist”) has resulted in shameless debates, it has raised a question of how not to violate not-so-intuitive laws while traveling internationally.

-- Probably, the most apt reaction to cablegate is from XKCD [I would interpret it as a group shouting “let all but our personal information be made public"]
+- Probably, the aptest reaction to Cablegate is from XKCD.
+I would interpret it as a group shouting “let all but our personal information be made public”.